-Although emergency tax codes are temporary while the necessary information is put together, it does mean you’ll pay tax on all your income above the personal allowance and not receive any backlog of personal allowance you may be entitled to but haven’t used.
+Although emergency tax codes are temporary while the necessary information is put together, it does mean you’ll pay tax on all your income above the Personal Allowance and not receive any backlog of personal allowance you may be entitled to but haven’t used.

 If you end the tax year on an emergency tax code, HMRC will add up how much tax you have paid and work out whether you owe anything at the end of the tax year.
 They will then send you an HMRC tax code notification letter called a P800 detailing what you are owed and how you’ll be repaid.
 If you are registered as self-employed, any money you are owed will be credited to your tax account.

-How to Check If Your Tax Code Is Correct
+6. How to Check If Your Tax Code Is Correct

 Unfortunately, your employer may not be able to help you because they can only act on the information sent to them in the HMRC coding notice.

-Tax Code 1250L and Self Employment
+8. Tax Code 1250L and Self Employment